hadilq/log4k/README.md

 ```
 As you see, you can use any kind of appender to handle different kinds of logs.
 For instance, the `AndroidAppender`
 appender log as an ordinary Android `Log`.
 Or the `DefaultAppender(writer = PrintWriter(File(externalCacheDir, "debug-log.txt")))`
 appender log into a file in external cache directory.
 And done!

+More Usage
+---

-By the way, after this step you can use other features of this library.
+By the way, after installation you can use other features of this library.
 For instance, you can use `com.log4k.LoggerConfig` annotation in Android and JVM modules like this
 ```kotlin
 @LoggerConfig(tag = "Here change the tag from the `qualifiedName` of `Example` class to any other `String`, if you need!") class Example {